 What a Visual Management Board is NOT

 A quick word on what a visual management board is NOT, as you step through the design phase.
 These boards are hard to use to collecting times.
 They are not just another management reporting tool that adds burden to the supervisors.
 And they are not meant to be used to have teams competing in a way that doesn’t reflect your company culture.

 Now that you have begun to think about the elements of a visual management board, there are the four key steps to follow:

 1. PLAN – You must include your team that will be using them.
-This helps with engagement and develops an understanding about the important factors of running a visual management board on a daily basis
+This helps with engagement and develops an understanding of the important factors of running a visual management board on a daily basis

-2. DO – Start by testing a simple version and modify on weekly basis.
+2. DO – Start by testing a simple version and modify on a weekly basis.
 This lets you learn by doing.
 Establishing a visual management board is not about creating brownie points for a junior engineer; it must support the production team.
-Don’t make an expensive board and them try to make it work (we promise, it will create more heartache in the long run!)
+Don’t make an expensive board and then try to make it work (we promise, it will create more heartache in the long run!)

 3. CHECK – When the board is starting to take on its final shape (for now!), make sure you document and support.
-Even the best systems need review and updating, especially with major changes of production schedule or product mix.
+Even the best systems need review and updating, especially with major changes in production schedule or product mix.
 Include who is to update which sections, where the information is coming from and how to escalate a problem.
 Include when and how you will check the visual management board is still working for your team

 4. ADJUST – Don’t be afraid to adjust elements of the board as your team matures and your processes or product mix changes.

 As you head off to implement a visual management board with your team, talking with your team about what you are going to achieve with this new board will help to make your efforts a success.
 Start simply and build a routine around updating and reviewing the visual metrics displayed on the board.
 Then use this success to help your team meet its goals.